 If baby is very uncomfortable:

-- Infant paracetamol (Calpol) - Follow dosage by weight
+- Infant paracetamol (Calpol) - Follow the weight-based dose your pediatrician gives you

 Note: Always consult your pediatrician before giving any medication.